fbergama/wass/doc/src/render/documentation/install.html.md

 that should respond with the currently installed version.

-At this point, download the latest wass source code from the offical repository in a local directory of your choice.
+At this point, download the latest wass source code from the offical repository (if you haven't done it yet) in a local directory of your choice.
 For example, to download wass on your home directory enter the commands:

 ```
 $ cd ~